20th Lux Style Awards

-←19th Lux Style Awards 21st→

 The 20th Lux Style Awards presented by Lux to honor the best in fashion, music, films and Pakistani television of 2020, took place on 9 October 2021 in Karachi.

+No films were judged this year as there were no threatrical releases due to the COVID-19 pandemic.
 The television broadcast was aired on Geo Entertainment on 21 November 2021.

 The ceremony was hosted by Dino Ali and Ayesha Omar.
 Pyar Ke Sadqay remained the most awarded TV series by winning 4 awards.